giovannamalzone/recipes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli), version 15.0.5.

-The desing was inspired in this picture found Dribbble, posted by Rishabh Singh.
+The desing was inspired in this picture found on Dribbble, posted by Rishabh Singh.

 ![dribble](src/assets/dribbble.webp)